theohepburn/supertransport/README.md

 # SuperTransport
 Transport Controller for use with Logic Pro X and Pro Tools 12

-In the files aboove I have included the Max MSP Super Transport patch and the OSCulator files for Logic Pro X and Pro Tools 12.
+In the files aboove I have included the Max MSP Super Transport patch, the OSCulator files for Logic Pro X and Pro Tools 12 and my Presemtation.

 The link below allows the download of the Logic Pro X session.